Update, Mar. 10, 11:31 a.m.: This story has been updated to include a response from the Department of Homeland Security

-A man who was recently released from custody at the ICE Processing Center in Adelanto has died.
+A man who was recently released from custody at the Adelanto ICE Processing Center has died.
 Immigrant rights advocates say it’s the second death connected to the facility in two weeks.

 Esmeralda Santos, an organizer with the Inland Coalition for Immigrant Justice, said Cruz-Nape’s family told advocates he experienced chest pains and symptoms consistent with a heart attack while in custody and was denied medical treatment.